lee2sman/nosebook/_posts/2018-02-25-you-must-make-games.md

 ![Vertex Meadow screenshot]({{"/images/game-tools/vertex_meadow.png" | absolute_url}})

-Vertex Meadow, also by Ian MacLarty, is a tool that takes 2d images and translates them into 3d terrain that you can walk through.
+Vertex Meadow, by Ian MacLarty, is a tool that takes 2d images and translates them into 3d terrain that you can walk through.
 It runs in a browser and is nice and glitchy.

 * official [website](http://www.vertexmeadow.xyz/) and gallery page